The blog of author Dennis Cooper

 The comeback, second wave, early 00s

 ‘Personally, I think they’re blowing it all over again.
 If they set their aim a little higher, both demographically and artistically, they’d clean up with uncensored Fotonovels of beloved Gen-X classics like CLERKS and RESERVOIR DOGS.
 (PULP FICTION would probably be too long to fit into a standard Fotonovel.)
 I would also go with primarily verbal movies — they’re making their old mistake (with BATTLEFIELD EARTH and DINOSAUR) of trying to convey a big-budget, big-screen experience within photos the size of a baseball card.
 A talky movie like CLERKS, which kinda looks shitty anyway, wouldn’t lose much by being Fotonovelized.
-You could even do a flip-page cartoon of Silent Bob dancing to “Violent Mood Swings,” the way they had Travolta doing flip-page disco in SATURDAY NIGHT FEVER. …’ — collaged
+You could even do a flip-page cartoon of Silent Bob dancing to “Violent Mood Swings,” the way they had Travolta doing flip-page disco in SATURDAY NIGHT FEVER. …’ — TimothyT

 Some offshoots